 You might be surprised to learn that such a rich dish can be created with just a handful of ingredients, but it’s true!
 Just six ingredients are all we use.

 • Rice – Uncooked long-grain rice like Basmati or Jasmine is best.
-Just be sure to rinse it under water until the liquid runs clear!
+Just be sure to rinse the rice grains under water until the water runs clear!
+This removes excess starch.

 • Vermicelli Noodles – Make sure they’re uncooked.